 He was previously the representative for Pennsylvania’s 17th congressional district as a Democrat from 2013 to 2018.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cartwright is shown as a purple triangle. (analysis methodology)
+Cartwright is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Cartwright sponsors bills primarily in these issue areas: